Mobiles

 • Price: For most, this is the most important thing when picking a plan.
 If the deal has an initial discount, make sure you also consider the ongoing monthly cost when the offer period ends.

-• Coverage: A good signal and reception are vital for your mobile phone.
-If you’re not sure which networks have the best coverage, our dedicated guide can help.
+• 4G & 5G coverage: A good signal and reception are vital for your mobile phone.
+If you’re unsure which networks have the best coverage at your home and workplace, our guide about mobile coverage in Ireland can help.
+5G mobile comes as standard with most phones now, so it’s worth checking out 5G coverage in your area.

-For more information about choosing a new mobile network, SIM-only vs bill pay and the best 5G deals and coverage, our complete guide to mobiles covers everything you need to know.
+To learn more about choosing a new mobile network, types of phone plans or the best 5G deals and coverage, our complete guide to mobiles is a great place to start.

 Switching to SIM-only FAQs